THE ADVENTURES IN BRIDGE TEAM

-Robert is a professional bridge player and teacher whose hometown is Tallahassee, Florida, but you'll find him all over the country and world playing and teaching bridge.
+Robert is a professional bridge teacher and player whose hometown is Tallahassee, Florida, but you'll find him all over the country and world teaching and playing bridge.
 Robert began playing bridge at a very young age in his parents' party bridge games and came to duplicate while working on his graduate degree in Mathematics.
 He spent a year in Helsinki, Finland, where he met and played with many fine European players.
 When he returned to the States, Robert decided to become a bridge professional himself and never looked back!

 Robert plays bridge at every level from the local club to international championships.
-He's finished in the top 20 on the Barry Crane list (with over 1500 masterpoints) in both 2008 and 2009, posted several top-10 finishes in National-level Pairs events with numerous partners, and won the 0-10,000 Knockout Teams at the Dallas NABC in 2014.
+Playing with his students, he has finished in the top 20 on the Barry Crane list multiple times (with over 1500 masterpoints each of those years), posted several top-10 finishes in National-level Pairs event, and won the 0-10K Vanderbilt Knockout Teams.

 Robert has degrees in Mathematics, Physics, and Political Science from Florida State University and Mathematics from the University of Helsinki.
-He's been a computer programmer as well as a university teacher.
+He's been a computer programmer as well as a university instructor.

 Theri is a bridge player, director, and teacher from Florida and the DC area.
 She learned to play bridge while in college after she and her roommates answered an ad in the student paper, and immediately fell in love with the game.
 Theri is always happy to partner new players and pass on her enthusiasm for the game.
 Her students have ranged in age from 6 to 86 and have had concurrently wide ranges of experience.
 Theri feels that the best part of bridge is that there's always something new to learn.
 She is a Sapphire Life Master and won the 0-10,000 IMP Pairs at the Fall 2015 NABC in Denver.